Chassis bandwidth from ride comfort to handling crispness, engineering integrity, looks and desirability

 What is it?

-The second step in Porsche’s electric strategy.
+The next step in Porsche’s electric strategy.
 We’ve had the Taycan, this is its crossover cousin, the Cross Turismo.
 Think Audi Allroad and you’re spot on.
-In due course there’ll be a Sport Turismo along with the same estate-y features, but without the extra ground clearance and body cladding.
+There’s also the Sport Turismo which comes with the same estate-y features, but without the extra ground clearance and body cladding.

 So it’s a Taycan, but estate-ified?

 Mechanically, the Cross Turismo is largely identical to the Taycan.
-Same 93.4kWh battery slung underneath and powering the same motors with the same power outputs across the same four-strong model range (4, 4S, Turbo & Turbo S).
+Same 93.4kWh battery slung underneath and powering the same motors with the same power outputs across a very similar range (4, 4S, Turbo & Turbo S – the Cross Turismo doesn’t get the sportier GTS model).
 Even the same suspension (double wishbone front, multilink rear) with adaptive air springs and four-wheel steering (not as standard on all models – Porsche knows how to upsell customers all too well).
 The raw changes are limited to new wheel mounts, strut supports and a revised self-levelling system.

-Plus the bigger boot.
-In terms of raw capacity its 405-litre load bay is not in the same league as an E-Class wagon (640 litres), but it does give the Cross Turismo added versatility over the regular Taycan even though overall length is only up by 11mm.
+Yeah, just don’t get too fixated on carrying capacity.
+In terms of raw figures its 405-litre load bay is not in the same league as an E-Class wagon (640 litres), but it does give the Cross Turismo added versatility over the regular Taycan even though overall length is only up by 11mm.
 The rear seats get no more legroom, but the impression of space is boosted hugely by an extra 36mm of headroom.

 It must be heavier though, surely?

-At £79,340, the entry level Cross Turismo is priced nearly £10 grand above the basic Taycan, but from there on the price gaps narrow as the equipment levels align more closely.
-The 4S Cross Turismo is £88k, the Turbo £117k and the Turbo S £140k.
+Prices have risen near enough £10k since the Cross Turismo arrived in late 2021.
+The base version is now over £88,000 – which is also £10k more than the equivalent Taycan saloon.
+But from there on the price gaps narrow as the equipment levels align more closely.
+The 4S Cross Turismo is £95k, the Turbo £127k and the Turbo S £149k.
 The power figures read as follows: 470bhp, 563bhp, 671bhp and 751bhp – but note these are only available in Launch mode.
 In regular driving it develops around 80bhp less depending on model – in fact both Turbo and Turbo S develop the same 625bhp.

 Crikey.
 It must be quick…

-It’s fair to assume that given the Audi e-tron GT is built on the same bespoke EV platform as the Taycan, it’ll be making similarly extensive use of it in due course.
-Until then, this occupies a unique position in the market.
+It’s fair to assume that given the e-tron GT is built on the same bespoke EV platform as the Taycan, it’ll be making similarly extensive use of it in due course.
+Until then, the Cross Turismo occupies a unique position in the market.
 And occupies it very convincingly indeed.